MicrosoftDocs/WSL/WSL/networking.md

 This isn't the default case in WSL 2.
 WSL 2 has a virtualized ethernet adapter with its own unique IP address.
 Currently, to enable this workflow you will need to go through the same steps as you would for a regular virtual machine.
 (We are looking into ways to improve this experience.)

-Here's an example Windows command to add a port proxy that listens on port 4000 on the host and connects it to port 4000 to the WSL 2 VM with IP address 192.168.101.100.
+Here's an example of using the [Netsh interface portproxy](/windows-server/networking/technologies/netsh/netsh-interface-portproxy) Windows command to:

+- Add a port proxy that listens on port 4000 on the host.
+- Connect that port proxy to the WSL 2 VM with IP address 192.168.101.100.

 ```powershell
 netsh interface portproxy add v4tov4 listenport=4000 listenaddress=0.0.0.0 connectport=4000 connectaddress=192.168.101.100
 ```

+To obtain the IP address, use:

+- `wsl hostname -i` for the IP address of your Linux distribution installed via WSL 2 (the WSL 2 VM address)
+- `cat /etc/resolv.conf` for the IP address of the Windows machine as seen from WSL 2 (the WSL 2 VM)

+Using `listenaddress=0.0.0.0` will listen on all [IPv4 ports](https://stackoverflow.com/questions/9987409/want-to-know-what-is-ipv4-and-ipv6#:~:text=The%20basic%20difference%20is%20the,whereas%20IPv6%20has%20128%20bits.).

 ## IPv6 access